SamplerBox/rtmidi-python/README.rst

 *Edit (2024): this is a fork from https://github.com/superquadratic/rtmidi-python/ to add Cython3 and Python3.9+ support.
 The following README has been updated to reflect these changes.*

-Python wrapper for `RtMidi`_, the lightweight, cross-platform MIDI I/O library.
+Python3 wrapper for `RtMidi`_, the lightweight, cross-platform MIDI I/O
+library.
 For Linux, Mac OS X and Windows.

 Installation